jonathancaprell/warlords-of-draenor/macros/hunter.markdown

 **`/cancelaura Hand of Protection`**

-If Hand of Protection is present on the player, the aura is cancelled.
+If **Hand of Protection** is present on the player, the aura is cancelled.

 **`/petattack [@pettarget, noexists]`**

-If the player’s pet does not have a target, the pet is sent to attack the player’s target; if the pet has a target, the pet continues as before.
-These conditions are set so that the pet can remain on a different target than the player’s if need be.
+The pet begins (or continues) attacking the player’s target if the pet does not already have a target; elsewise (if the pet has a target) the pet continues as before.
+This condition is set so that the pet can remain on a different target than the player’s if previously directed.

 **`/cast [talent: 5/1] A Murder of Crows; [talent: 5/3] Stampede`**